 Feeling slowed down

 Irritable or More emotional than normal

 Nervous or Anxious

 If you or a loved one experiences a TBI, seek medical attention immediately.
 Although the signs may not be initially apparent, serious signs can appear far after the accident.
+The Brain Injury Alliance states that, approximately 90% of concussions are not associated with a loss of consciousness.
 The delay in symptoms can range from five minutes to three hours after the accident.
 Some head injuries can take up to 48 hours to fully show the extent of damage.

 A brain injury can be very serious following an accident.
+Effects of a brain injury can include impaired thinking, memory, movement, sensation(vision or hearing) or emotional function.
 If you or a family member has suffered a traumatic brain injury or other serious injury in a car or personal injury accident, the Attorneys at Rutter Mills are here to help.
 Please contact our auto accident and personal injury law firm at 757-622-5000 by phone or text today to arrange an appointment.